EthanPeters96/FlavorVault/README.md

 #### First Time User Goals

--   I want to find out what FlavorVault is about and what i can do.
+-   I want to find out what FlavorVault is about and what I can do.
 -   I want to be able to navigate the site easily.
 -   I want to see all the social media links.
 -   I want to be able to view the site and recipes on any device I am using.